 When it comes to making latte art one of the most important tools in your arsenal is the milk pitcher.
 In order get the crispest lines and nicest pours the shape of your milk jug matters.
 In this post I'll be giving my barista's opinion on the best latte art pitcher for coffee art.

-I'll start off with my top recommendations, then provide some good alternatives, before explaining what makes a good latte art pitcher and how many you need.
+I'll start off with my top recommendation, then provide two good alternatives based on your pour style and jug grip, before explaining what makes a good latte art pitcher and how many you need.

 If you are the type of person that doesn't use the handle when pouring latte art, then it's time to get rid of it altogether with the Normcore Handle-less pitcher.